richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- 3D oct-tree objects within distance of circular plane & triangular plane

+- Mesh3D

 - restart surface tesselation
 	- how to do projection onto surface
 		- how to avoid 'falling' over an edge?

-- field (projection) curvature is different from point curvature?

-- how to get both curvatures at a (surface)point ? k1 / k2 ?
+- how to get 2.5D both curvatures at a (surface)point ?
--> curvature = derivative of normal
+	k1 / k2 ?

 - which radius to choose in point curvature estimation (smallest ?)